liyue34673/DSO_560_NLP_Project_2021_Black/PART II/readme.md

   * One thing to be attentioned: we weighted name and description, since name matters more and too many noisy words in description

-* Using cosing similarity to find the most similar product
+* Using cosine similarity to find the most similar product

-  * Similarity should be more than a threshold
+  * Similarity should be bigger than a threshold

-  * The most similar product should be a clothing
+  * The most similar product should be a piece of clothing

-* Return the most similar product and recommendated outfit combinations
+* Return the most similar product and recommended outfit combinations

 ## Our methodology